sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Key: "FEATURE|<name>"
    set_owner   = local/kube;                    Defaults to local, if this field/key is absent or empty string.

-   run_local_until_join = true/false;            If true, the local image is used to run the container, until
+   fallback_to_local = true/false;              When set_owner == kube and kube does not deploy or failed, run local image.
-                                                the first deployment.
-Defaults to false.
+                                                Default: false.

-   run_local_upon_kube_failure = true/false;    When kube removes the container and does not re-deploy for <N> minutes,
+   kube_failure_detection = <N>;                When set_owner == kube and if container is not running for N minutes, it is
-                                                switch to local image; Default: false
+                                                considered as "failed".
+When "failed", if fall_back_to_local == true, the local image would be started and lert logs will be raised.
+Default: 5 minutes

 ```